About the Library

 Our wide range of books includes picture books, ones for children who aren't quite yet confident readers, titles for those with reading difficulties or dyslexia, dual language titles, books to challenge more confident readers.
 You can borrow and look for books on our library computer system, Libresoft.

 There are arranged on the shelves in alphabetical order of the author's last name.
-For example, all authors beginning with D are found in one area together - Roald Dahl, Penny Dolan, etc. Authors with hyphenated names will be shelved under the letter of the name just before the hyphen - for example, Dick King-Smith, Frank Cottrell-Boyce.
+For example, all authors beginning with D are found in one area together - Roald Dahl, Penny Dolan, etc. Most authors with hyphenated names will be shelved under the letter of the name just before the hyphen - for example, Dick King-Smith, Frank Cottrell-Boyce.

 We have fiction books in all genres - fantasy, sport, war, adventure, humour, real life and more.
 There are also more challenging transition books for our Year 6 pupils (they have Y6+ on the spine label).